pramishakc3/HIT137_Group_Assignment_3/README.md

 Bash

 python q1_image_editor.py
-(Note: You might want to rename your this is question no 1 file to something like q1_image_editor.py to be more descriptive and easier to run.)

 Functional Requirements Implemented
 Load Image: Users can load an image from their local file system using a file dialog.